London to Amsterdam via the Stena Line ferry

 1. London to Harwich by train

-The train to Harwich International leaves from London Liverpool Street station in the heart of the City of London, see station location map.
+The train to Harwich International leaves from London Liverpool Street station in the City of London, see station location map.

 The train is air-conditioned with free WiFi & toilets.
 There are no reserved seats, you sit where you like, you'll have no problem finding a seat.
 Luggage goes on the racks or simply on the floor.
 It's just 82 minutes to Harwich, you can also board the train at Stratford, Shenfield, Chelmsford, Colchester & Manningtree.